raul23/search-ebooks/README.rst

 lot.
 Depending on the number of files searched, the searching can even be 20 times faster with cache than without it (TODO: add tests to show performance of searching with cache and no cache).

-The only search method that doesn't make use of the cache is the one based on ``zipgrep`` because it doesn't return the whole extracted text, but only the lines of the text that matched the given search query.

 Dependencies
 ============